adrianvazquezbarrera/auto-wildcard-ssl-renewer-cloudflare/README.md

 4. Use the **Edit zone DNS** template or create a custom token with:
    - Permissions: `Zone` → `DNS` → `Edit`
    - Zone Resources: Include your specific zone
-5. Copy the generated token to your `.env` file
+5. Copy the generated token for use in the next step

 ### 3. Export Environment Variables